Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/1-Economics_Basics-slides.md

 Notes:

 - Focus on the pure economic concepts and not diving into blockchain yet.
-- That is covered by another lecture doing so.
+- That is covered by another lecture.
 - Economics of Polkadot
 - Interactive: Ask questions!

-- Collective Decision Making is held by Bo Li, Guest lecturer of PolyU
+---

+# Grading

+- Exam for onsite students at Saturday.
+- Coding Assignment for onsite and remote students.

 ---